Red River Delta asked to lead Vietnam’s economic restructuring

 Within the framework of the conference, PM Chinh and other delegates attended a ceremony to announce a master plan of Quang Ninh province for the 2021-2030 period, with a vision to 2050 and another of Ha Long city to 2040.

-They witnessed the announcement of cooperation and capital financing agreements between the Ministry of Planning and Investment and partners for the development in the Red River Delta with a total capital of about US$2.6 billion; and the hand-over of 30 investment certificates, and memoranda of understanding of provinces and cities in the region and domestic and foreign enterprises and partners with a total capital of more than VND171 trillion ($7.25 billion ).
+They witnessed the announcement of cooperation and capital financing agreements between the Ministry of Planning and Investment and partners for the development of the Red River Delta with a total capital of about US$2.6 billion, and the hand-over of 30 investment certificates, and memoranda of understanding of provinces and cities in the region and domestic and foreign enterprises and partners with a total capital of more than VND171 trillion (US$7.25 billion).